qirail/reproducibility-hnc-cnn/README.md

 - `CLASS_WEIGHTS`: weights for each class in the loss function (default: [0.7, 3.7])

 Regarding the data augmentation techniques:
-- `HORIZONTAL_FLIP`: by default a probability of 0.5
+- `HORIZONTAL_FLIP`: by default, a probability of 0.5
-- `VERTICAL_FLIP`: by default a probability of 0.5
+- `VERTICAL_FLIP`: by default, a probability of 0.5
-- `ROTATE_90`: randomly rotate the image 90 degrees 1-3 times, by default a probability of 0.75
+- `ROTATE_90`: randomly rotate the image 90 degrees 1-3 times, by default, with a probability of 0.75
-- `ROTATION`: randomly rotate the image a certain number of degrees, by default maximum 10 degrees
+- `ROTATION`: randomly rotate the image a certain number of degrees, by default, a maximum of 10 degrees

 To store the model, include the following parameters:
 - `MODEL_ID`: will be used for the file name in combination with the epoch number